aliemiroktay/Cstarcompiler/README.md

 (note: description is old. will be updated after everything is OK.)
 A brand new programming Language: ?C, and its compiler.
 Now, it is overly simple, and will be getting updates.
 Generally, made for improving myself in c.
 These are the only available codes:
-Mostly like c, but has different keywords, and more useful loops will be added.
+(note: Mostly like c, but has different keywords, and more useful loops will be added.)
-#Keywords:\
+# Keywords:\
 noreviewed; void in c.\
 2rewieved; boolean.\
 reviewed; int.\
 lreviewed; long.\
 build; struct.\
 mreviewed; float.\
-#functions:\
+# functions:\
 oprint(same as c here); print.\
 some program:\
 @\ ?xhport /stdio: